List of EastEnders characters introduced in 2007: Summer Swann

 Summer Swann is the daughter of Dawn Swann (Kara Tointon) and Rob Minter (Stuart Laing).
 She has been played by on-screen uncle Joe Swash's son, Harry Swash, Abbie Hackworth as well as by Daisy Fitter, and by twins Isabella and Rebecca Hegarty.
 Along with actors Ricky Groves and Kara Tointon, the character made her final appearance on 27 August 2009.

 Summer is born in June 2007 after Dawn goes into premature labour on the tube.
 Dawn gets to hospital and safely delivers Summer with her friend Carly Wicks (Kellie Shirley) by her side.
 Dawn initially finds it hard to bond with Summer as she still wants to go out partying.
 However, during a trip to Brighton in August 2007 with Summer and Garry Hobbs (Ricky Groves), Dawn takes responsibility for Summer and vows to become a proper mother to her.
 In January 2008, Dawn starts dating Jase Dyer (Stephen Lord), and Summer begins modelling for catalogues after Dawn takes her to an audition.
 Dawn also enters her for the "Beautiful Baby" competition at The Queen Victoria pub on her first birthday in June 2008.
-Dawn puts fake tan on Summer for the competition, which she later has an allergic reaction to, but she is named runner-up at the competition any way.
+Dawn puts fake tan on Summer for the competition, which she has an allergic reaction to, but she is named runner-up at the competition anyway.

 On Summer's birthday, May Wright (Amanda Drew) returns to Walford, intending to kidnap Summer.
-May was married to Summer's birth father Rob Minter but they were taking a break and he had a brief relationship with Dawn and she got pregnant.
-May, who is unable to have children, never quite got over it especially as during her pregnancy, Dawn agreed that May could adopt Summer.
+May was married to Summer's birth father Rob Minter as they were taking a break and he had a brief relationship with Dawn and she got pregnant.
+May, who is unable to have children, never got over this, especially as during her pregnancy, Dawn agreed that May could adopt Summer.
 However, Dawn changed her mind and refused to let May take Summer.
-Upon seeing Summer in fake tan, May brands Dawn a terrible mother to Summer before attacking her and her brother Mickey Miller (Joe Swash) and then trying to leave with Summer, whom she calls Sophie.
+Upon seeing Summer in fake tan, May brands Dawn a terrible mother before attacking her and her brother Mickey Miller (Joe Swash) and then trying to leave with Summer, whom she calls Sophie.
 However, Mickey snatches Summer back and locks May out of the bedroom, leaving May trying to break down the door, screaming for Summer.
 Devastated, May goes down to the kitchen and blows the house up by lighting a cigarette in the kitchen while the gas cooker was on.
 Mickey then tries to throw Summer out the window but he drops her when he passes out and Jase catches her.
-Summer was declared healthy once checked by doctors.
+Summer was unharmed.
 In July 2008, it is revealed that Jase has adopted Summer, (Dawn did not put Rob's name on Summer's birth certificate as she registered the birth alone and was not married to Rob).